reza-alaedini/next-js-workout/README.md

 # React Meetups !
-An Example project usin Next.js for the first time
+An Example project using Next.js for the first time

 ## Used Package
 - react